 On-demand video services, via streaming or downloading, generally obey to the same requirements.

-In previous releases, 3GPP specifications were missing detailed definitions of distribution formats (such as spatial and temporal resolutions, aspect ratios, random access points, etc.) for which operators can provide such guarantees in terms of quality of experience.
+In previous releases, 3GPP specifications were missing detailed definitions of consistent video distribution formats (such as spatial and temporal resolutions, aspect ratios, random access points, etc.) for which operators can provide such guarantees in terms of quality of experience.
 The purpose of the present document is to specify those distribution formats.

 1 Scope

-The present document specifies requirements and guidelines on video formats (frame rate, resolution, aspect ratio, colorimetry, bit depth…) and codecs (random access point period, SEI messages…) for linear TV and video-on-demand services.
-A limited set of operation points (e.g. SDTV, HDTV…) are defined to provide confidence to content providers/broadcasters on the quality of experience offered by 3GPP services when used for TV-like distribution.
+The present document specifies requirements and guidelines on video source formats (frame rate, resolution, aspect ratio, colorimetry, bit depth…) and encoding parameters (codec format, random access point period, SEI messages…) for different types of TV services , including linear TV, catch-up TV or on-demand services.
+A limited set of Operation Points (e.g. SDTV, HDTV…) are defined to provide confidence to content providers/broadcasters on the quality of experience offered by 3GPP services when used for TV-like distribution.
+Operation Points define format and encoding restrictions, but may also be viewed as compatibility points for UEs.

+In particular, the Operation Points defined in this document may serve as the primary tested configurations for TV centric video distribution.
+The initial set of Operation Points are defined based on the analysis and findings in the technical report TR 26.949 [2].